ftwkoopmans/msdap/doc/custom_norm_dea.md

 This vignette demonstrates how you can plug custom functions into the MS-DAP pipeline.

+note: in the code blocks shown below (grey areas), the lines that start with `#>` are the respective output that would be printed to the console if you run these code snippets on your computer

 ## prepare the dataset of analysis

 One could use any dataset to demonstrate the use of custom functions for